Historic Overview Firmin Lambot

 When the Tour returned in 1919, it was a miserable affair of war-torn roads, fractured logistics and former contenders no longer alive to compete.
 Only 11 riders finished.
 Lambot was approached at the Buffalo track in Paris, where he had ridden a 24-hour race, to ride the Tour in the Globe Cycles team.
 He was second for much of the race but took the lead when Eugène Christophe broke a fork.
 Observers felt Lambot owed his victory more to Christophe's bad luck than his own ability and a collection for Christophe surpassed the prize money Lambot received.
 His performance brought him a contract from the larger Peugeot team at 300 francs a month.
 He was engaged to ride just the Tour de France.

 In the 1920 and 1921 Tours, Lambot placed respectably and in 1922 he won for the second time after Hector Heusghem was handed a one hour penalty for swapping his bicycle after breaking the frame.
 He became the first to win the Tour without winning a stage.
-Lambot was 36 when he won the 1922 Tour, the oldest winner of one of cycling's grand tours tours at that time.
+Lambot was 36 when he won the 1922 Tour, the oldest winner of one of cycling's grand tours at that time.
 He kept the record for over 90 years, until it was broken by 41-year-old Vuelta winner Chris Horner in 2013.
 He remains the oldest Tour winner to date.

 By the end of his career he was paid 1 800 francs a month by his team.
 In retirement, he returned to work as a saddler.